 Kids at the Cross

-What an exciting year for our Kids at the Cross ministry!
-God has blessed us in many ways.
+What an exciting year for Kids at the Cross!
+God continues to bless our ministry.

 Students at the Cross